matrix-mayank/actionability-classification-teacherfeedback/README.md

 This repository contains code for a research project focused on classifying teacher feedback as either "actionable" or "vague."
 The system uses RoBERTa fine-tuning to identify feedback that provides clear, specific, and implementable guidance versus feedback that is vague.

 ## **Project Overview**
-We developed a LM-based system that can automatically identify actionable feedback in classroom observations of teachers.
-The model achieves strong performance (93% accuracy in cross-validation) and provides insights into the linguistic characteristics that distinguish actionable from vague feedback.
+We developed a RoBERTa-based system that can automatically identify actionable feedback in classroom observations of teachers.
+The model achieves strong performance and provides insights into the linguistic characteristics that distinguish actionable from vague feedback.

 ## **Data**